Lab 6: OOP

 Submit Assignment

-If you are in a regular section of CS 61A, fill out this lab attendance and feedback form.
-(If you are in the mega section, you don't need to fill out the form.)
+If you are in a regular lab in CS 61A, let your TA know you're done so that you can get a departure number, then fill out this lab attendance form before you leave.
+(If you are in the mega lab, you don't need to fill out the form.)

 Then, submit this assignment by uploading any files you've edited to the appropriate Gradescope assignment.
 Lab 00 has detailed instructions.